 NFT is an abbreviation for ‘non-fungible token.’
 Fungible implies interchangeable; for example, bitcoins are fungible because you can exchange one bitcoin for another and still have something with the same worth.

-Each NFT is unique; hence it cannot be replaced by another NFT right away.
-Any digital content, including pictures, movies, and audio files, can be an NFT.
-They have drawn a lot of interest since they can use technology to buy and sell digital art.
+Each NFT is unique.
+This means it cannot be replaced by another right away.
+Any digital content, including pictures, movies, and audio files, can be NFTs.
+NFTs have garnered a lot of interest since they are a unique blend of technology and art that can be sold to an interested party.

 What are NFT Scams?

 By gaining a person’s login information to access another person’s digital or crypto wallet, NFT scams can be carried out directly or indirectly.
-Unfortunately, recovering lost digital wallet credentials or stolen money after a scam is quite difficult.
+Unfortunately, this makes recovering lost digital wallet credentials or stolen money after a scam quite difficult.

-Let’s take a quick look at several NFT scams to help you gain a better understanding of what types of fraud are out there.
+Let’s take a quick look at some popular types of NFT scams to help you gain a better understanding of the types of fraud lurking on the internet, recognize warning signs and remain proactive.

 Types of NFT Scams